juniferd/rum/README.md

 # User Management System

-This is a user management system that allows a user to add, edit, delete other end-users.
+This is a user management system built in React that allows a user to add, edit, delete other end-users.
 End-users have a unique id, a username (their email), a password, optional unique tokens, a created timestamp, and an updated timestamp.

 ## See the app in action